rrusk/gerrit-utils/README.md

 gerrit-utils
 ============

-Some administrative utility routines for the Gerrit code-review system that support features that cannot be accomplished easily from within Gerrit itself.
+Administrative utilities for the Gerrit code-review system supporting functionality that cannot be accomplished easily from within Gerrit itself.

 These utilities have been tested with Gerrit 2.5-rc1 and 2.5 final configured with a MySQL database.
 They must be ran from the account